 Usually this is not the case with a leader, mentor, or counselor who God has called into ministry, but at times we also confide in our peers and fellow siblings in Christ.
-They may be gifted prophetically or with wisdom, but they may not yet have the wisdom to respond rightly to hurts or tough situations we are facing (and of course we all respond wrongly at times).
+They may not yet have the wisdom to respond rightly to hurts or tough situations we are facing (and of course we all respond wrongly at times).
 These unfortunate occurrences can bring more harm than the situation we’re facing has already brought forth.

 When we give someone authority to speak into our lives or keep us accountable, we are entrusting our hearts to them, giving them a place in our lives.
 This is a place that should only be reserved for those God has appointed to such an opening in our journey.

 This does not mean we need to experience an extensive show from God to communicate to us that a person is to be connected to us in such a way.
 It means we need to have peace from God that they are the ones we look to for wisdom and accountability.

 We must be able to see the fruit of His Spirit in their lives and that they are abiding in Christ and His Word.
 We must see from the way they treat us and speak to us that they are truly for us as Jesus is, desiring to see us grow and flourish in Him.
 Moreover, they must be people who truly have and pursue His heart, consecrated apart from the world’s seemingly wise ways.